A picture of the space of typical learnable tasks: Methods

-\paragraph{How to choose an appropriate task to map different models to?} Consider the training trajectory $\t^1_u$ of a model trained on task $P^1$ and another trajectory $\t^2_v$ of a model trained on task $P^2$.
-Using the procedure in~\cref{eq:imprinting}, we can map these trajectories to the other task to get $\tot_u$ and $\tto_v$.
-This allows us to calculate $\dtraj(\tot_u, \t^2_v)$ which is the distance of the trajectory of the model trained on $P^1$ and then mapped to $P^2$ with respect to the trajectory of a model trained on task $P^2$; we can calculate $\dtraj(\tto_v, \t^1_u)$ analogously.
-Roughly speaking, if the two learnable tasks $P^1$ and $P^2$ are very different, (e.g., Animals in CIFAR-10 and Vehicles in CIFAR-10), then these distances will be large.
+\paragraph{How to choose an appropriate task to map different models to?} Consider the training trajectory $\t^1_u$ of a model being trained on $P^1$ and another trajectory $\t^2_v$ of a model being trained on $P^2$.
+Using~\cref{eq:imprinting}, we can map these trajectories to the other task to get $\tot_u$ and $\tto_v$.
+This allows us to calculate, for instance, $\dtraj(\tot_u, \t^2_v)$ using~\cref{eq:dtraj} which is the distance of the trajectory of the model trained on $P^1$ and then mapped to $P^2$ with respect to the trajectory of a model trained on task $P^2$.
+If the two learning tasks $P^1$ and $P^2$ are very different, (e.g., Animals in CIFAR-10 and Vehicles in CIFAR-10), then this distance will be large.

-The distances $\dtraj(\tot_u, \t^2_v)$ and $\dtraj(\tto_v, \t^1_u)$ are reasonable candidates to study similarities between tasks $P^1$ and $P^2$, but they are not equal to one another.
+Quantities like $\dtraj(\tot_u, \t^2_v)$ or $\dtraj(\tto_v, \t^1_u)$ are reasonable candidates to study similarities between tasks $P^1$ and $P^2$, but they are not equal to one another.
 We are also interested in doing such calculations with models trained on many different tasks, and mapping them to each other will lead to an explosion of quantities.
 To circumvent this, we map to a unique task whose output space is the union of the output spaces of the individual tasks, e.g., to study $P^1$ (Animals) and $P^2$ (Vehicles), we will map both trajectories to $\PU$ which is all of CIFAR-10.
-We calculate quantities like \beq{ \dtraj(\tou_u, \ttu_v). }
+We will use \beq{ \dtraj(\tou_u, \ttu_v) } as the distance between trajectories trained on $P^1$ and $P^2$.